openstack-archive/fuel-plugin-zabbix-monitoring-emc/spec/zabbix-monitoring-emc-plugin-spec.rst

 Dependencies
 ============

-* Fuel 6.1
+* Fuel 7.0 or 8.0
-* Zabbix plugin for Fuel 1.0.0
+* Zabbix plugin for Fuel 2.5.0
-* SNMP trap daemon for Zabbix plugin 1.0.0
+* SNMP trap daemon for Zabbix plugin 1.0.1

 Testing
 =======